 Think you can passively scroll through your feed and not miss a beat?
 Think again!

-College students that passively scrolled through Instagram while listening to a story scored significantly worse in a memory recall test than students who were not looking at Instagram.
-The difference could equate to a whole grade change… moral of the story: the brain can’t give attention to everything at once; it can only flick/switch between tasks and there are costs of doing so.
+College students who passively scrolled through Instagram while listening to a story scored significantly worse in a memory recall test than students who were not looking at Instagram.
+The difference could equate to a whole grade change… Moral of the story?
+The brain can’t give attention to everything at once; it can only flick/switch between tasks and there are costs of doing so.